curious-pm/MultiAgentSystem/readme.md

+# Join the Community
-[Join Idealabs Community](https://curios.pm) to connect, share, and learn with others!
+[Join Community](https://curios.pm) to connect, share, and learn with others!

 # Podcast URL Extractor
 This project automates the process of extracting website URLs mentioned in podcast episodes.
 It leverages AI-powered agents to download, transcribe, analyze, and generate structured reports from podcast audio files.